Sarra-Chouk/Parallel-and-Distributed-Computing/README.md

 ### 3. Implementation Analysis

-To address the limitations of the right-hand explorer, two enhancements were implemented: Breadth-First Search (BFS) and A* Search to improve pathfinding efficiency.
+To address the limitations of the right-hand explorer and improve pathfinding efficiency, two enhancements were implemented: Breadth-First Search (BFS) and A* Search.

 **`1.
 Breadth-First Search (BFS)`**

-The BFS explorer uses a queue to explore the maze in a level-by-level manner:
+The BFS explorer uses a queue to explore the maze in a **level-by-level manner**:

 - The explorer starts from the initial position and places it in a queue.